visgl/deck.gl/examples/website/terrain-extension/README.md

 This is a standalone version of the TerrainExtension with a TerrainLayer with a GeoJSON layer on [deck.gl](http://deck.gl) website.

+The example is showing a GeoJSONLayer with Tour de France cycling routes over a TerrainLayer.

 ### Usage

 Copy the content of this folder to your project.